-WeVideo is a cloud based video editing tool that makes media creation fun and easy!
-Offering advanced editing features in a simple format, this tool is ideal for both LPS teachers and students.
+WeVideo is a cloud-based multimedia (videos, podcasts, etc.) creator offering advanced editing features in a simple format.
+It is ideal for both LPS teachers and students.
 Students can engage in storytelling through motion effects, green screen, transitions, and voiceover.
 Teachers will also find that the recording tools address many of their needs.

 Web: You will find the full-featured web version of WeVideo listed in The LPS Portal.
 This is the only way to log-in to the web version of WeVideo with your LPS account.

-iPad: WeVideo is proud to offer an easy-to-use yet sophisticated, award-winning video editor for the iPad.
-When using WeVideo’s iOS app you should login by clicking the GOOGLE sign-in option on the initial app screen.
+iPad: WeVideo also offers a video editor for the iPad.
+Login using the GOOGLE sign-in option on the initial app screen.
 Use your @class.lps.org email account, and it will redirect you to the LPS sign-on screen you would expect to see when logging into any LPS tool online.
 (Projects started in the online tool cannot be edited from the iPad, nor vice-versa.)

 LPS Staff Development

 LPS Computing Services offers staff development sessions aimed at getting you up and running.
 Check the Performance Matters Catalog (in The LPS Portal) for current offerings.
 You can also submit an LPS Help Ticket about WeVideo at any time.

 WeVideo Academy offers a host of helpful tutorials, lessons, and articles from the WeVideo team of experts.
 Check out their resources to take your editing to the next level!